muety/wakapi/README.md

 **Note:** Check the comments in `config.yml` for best practices regarding security configuration and more.

+💡 When running Wakapi standalone (without Docker), it is recommended to run it as a [SystemD service](etc/wakapi.service).

 ### 💻 Client setup

 Wakapi relies on the open-source [WakaTime](https://github.com/wakatime/wakatime) client tools.
 In order to collect statistics for Wakapi, you need to set them up.